 - a.
 Generally probative questions - i.
 The question is relevant because it asks whether a fact material to the allegations is more or less likely to be true. - ii.
-The question is irrelevant because it asks about a detail that does not touch on whether a material fact concerning the allegations is more or less likely to be true. - b.
+The question is irrelevant because it asks about a detail that does not touch on whether a material fact concerning the allegations is more or less likely to be true. - iii.
+The question is irrelevant because it is duplicative of a question that was asked and answered. - b.
 Question about Complainant's Prior Sexual Behavior or Sexual Predisposition - i.
-The question is relevant because although it calls for prior sexual behavior information about the Complainant, it meets one of the two exceptions to the rape shield protections), and it tends to prove that a material fact at issue is more or less likely to be true.
+The question is relevant because although it calls for prior sexual behavior information about the Complainant, it meets one of the two exceptions to the rape shield protections, and it tends to prove that a material fact at issue is more or less likely to be true.